Be the first one to learn about service and product updates.

 - Tracking animal’s locomotion with high spatial and temporal resolution;

-- Independence from lighting conditions during experiment;
+- Independence from lighting conditions during the experiment;

 - Fast data saving and loading;

 - Real-time synchronization with external imaging and recording software;